ceguez/web-scraper/README.md

 * REST API
 * Java 8
   * Stream API: used class Collectors for fast/simpler manipulation of the data (map-reduce paradigm).
-  * Concurrency:
+  * Concurrency: used CompletableFuture class which implements Future & CompletionStage interfaces.
 * Spring Framework
-* Jsoup (Java Library) for fetching URLs and extracting and manipulating data.
+* Jsoup (Java Library) for fetching URLs, extracting, and manipulating data.

 ## Run Program

+* Run from within the PJ folder in CL: **mvn spring-boot:run**

+**Note**: You must have installed Java 8 & JDK plus Maven.

 ## Testing & Documentation of API